 - G28: Government Policy and Regulation

-Haina Ding, and Alexander Guembel, “Market Information in Banking Supervision: The Role of Stress Test Design”, TSE Working Paper, n.
-20-1144, September 2020.
+Haina Ding, Alexander Guembel, and Alessio Ozanne, “Market Information in Banking Supervision: The Role of Stress Test Design”, TSE Working Paper, n.
+20-1144, September 2020, revised October 4, 2022.